Deterministic generation of frequency-bin-encoded microwave photons

-The quantum process tomography is done by initializing Qubit D in one more state, $\frac{1}{\sqrt{2}}(|g\rangle_D-i|e\rangle_D)$, in addition to the three states above, which correspond to the cardinal states on the Bloch sphere.
+The quantum process tomography is done by initializing Qutrit D in one more state, $\frac{1}{\sqrt{2}}(|g\rangle_D-i|e\rangle_D)$, in addition to the three states above, which correspond to the cardinal states on the Bloch sphere.
 We then utilize the reconstructed density matrices of the frequency-bin-encoded photons for these four states, along with least-squares optimization, to determine the process matrix $\chi$~\cite{gaikwad-sr-2022}.
-The process fidelity is found to be \SI{90.4}{\percent} [\figpanel{tomography}{e}] (see SM~\cite{Sup} Sec.~\RNum{3} for details on both state and process tomography).
+The process fidelity is found to be \SI{94.9}{\percent} [\figpanel{tomography}{e}] (see Supplemental Material~\cite{Sup} Sec.~\RNum{4} for details on both state and process tomography).